Roman Roads Classroom: Economics for Everybody (Spring 2020)

 This semester-long course is a flipped-classroom approach to online learning with video lectures and live weekly recitations taught by George Harrell.
 Students will learn how the true science of economics is built on axioms derived from the classical study of human society, and how these axioms are then used as deductive stepping stones to form economic laws.
 At the center of our study lies the Word of God which rules over our interpretation of these laws.
 Scroll down for more information about this course!

 Weekly Recitations: Friday, 12:00 – 1:00 p.m.
 PST.
-Course Duration: Fall Semester (September through December).
+Course Duration: Spring Semester (January through May).
 Credits: 1/2 Economics or Elective Instructor: George Harrell Cost: $300 for one semester

 Economics is generally approached as an inductive science; as a boring, mathematical dissection of past events.
 However, economics properly understood is a fascinating examination of human actions, and the cause and effects that these actions have on each other as we use them to form society.
 Students will learn how the true science of economics is built on axioms derived from the classical study of human society, and how these axioms are then used as deductive stepping stones to form economic laws.
 At the center of our study lies the Word of God which rules over our interpretation of these laws.
 It is impossible to discuss economics apart from its connections with politics, sociology, philosophy, and theology.
 We will study various competing forms of economic schools of thought, as well as the effect that their application has had on all these aspects of life.
 The goal of this course then is to understand the logic of economics, and how it applies in our daily lives on both the micro and macro scale, and how this fits within Scripture.